In this post, we focus on upper and lower bound of core where non-clusterings are.

 Completing the NP-Hardness Reduction: Since finding a maximum clique is NP-hard, and since verifying the core property requires solving the maximum clique problem to check for the presence of sufficiently large cliques in each cluster, the problem of deciding if a clustering is in the core is NP-hard.

-Complexity for Compute Core
+Complexity for Computing Core

 ❓What is the complexity for computing a clustering in the exact core?